Why Is My Check Engine Light On After Battery Change?

 Can A New Battery Cause A Check Engine Light?

-A new battery can cause a check engine light if the new battery has a low charge or the terminals are not tightened properly on the battery posts.
+Putting in a new battery can make the check engine light turn on.
+This can happen if the new battery is not charged fully or if the terminals are loose on the posts.

 FAQs